-Article Review and Critique (article can be found here): Coury J, Schneider JL, Rivelli JS, Petrik AF, Seibel E, D'Agostini B, Taplin SH, Green BB, Coronado GD.
+Article Review and Critique: Coury J, Schneider JL, Rivelli JS, Petrik AF, Seibel E, D'Agostini B, Taplin SH, Green BB, Coronado GD.
 Applying the Plan-Do-Study-Act (PDSA) approach to a large pragmatic study involving safety net clinics.
 BMC Health Serv Res 2017, 17(1):411-420.

-Apply what you have learned from this course to date in using the Model for Improvement/PDSA cycles to a real-world, large QI project focused on testing the effectiveness of a direct-mail fecal immunochemical testing (FIT) program involving eight Federally Qualified Health Centers (FQHCs-Health Centers) in Oregon and California, to ultimately improve colorectal cancer screening.
-As you pull together your analysis, please answer these questions:

-- 1. Critique the aim statements and plans for each of the 8 Health Centers that participated in this quality improvement effort.
+- Apply what you have learned from this course to date in using the Model for Improvement/PDSA cycles to a real-world, large QI project focused on testing the effectiveness of a direct-mail fecal immunochemical testing (FIT) program involving eight Federally Qualified Health Centers (FQHCs-Health Centers) in Oregon and California, to ultimately improve colorectal cancer screening.
+As you pull together your analysis, please answer these questions: - 1.
+Critique the aim statements and plans for each of the 8 Health Centers that participated in this quality improvement effort.
 What are the strengths and areas you would improve? - 2.
 Provide a commentary of the PDSA cycle activities that Coury and colleagues found from Health Centers 2, 4, 5, & 8.
-What do you agree with, and what would you have done differently if you were part of the improvement teams at the Health Centers? - 3.
+What do you agree with?
+What would you have done differently if you were part of the improvement teams at the Health Centers? - 3.
 What are your thoughts about the measurement strategy?
-What other process or outcome measures might you have focused on?
-If you would have approached the measurement strategy differently, please describe this here.
+What are thoughts of other measures you would have focused on?
+Please give examples of process or outcome measures you might you have focused on.

-Individual Assignment #5 DUE ON APRIL 13, 2022.
+Individual Assignment #5 DUE ON APRIL 19, 2023.